Haggai

 Haggai 1:1

-In the second year of King Darius, on the first day of the sixth month, the word of the Lord came through the prophet Haggai to Zerubbabel son of Shealtiel, governor of Judah, and to Joshua son of Jehozadak, the high priest:
+In the second year of Daryavesh the king, on the first day of the sixth month, the following word of ADONAI came through Hagai the prophet to Z'rubavel the son of Sh'alti'el, governor of Y'hudah, and to Y'hoshua the son of Y'hotzadak, the cohen hagadol:

 We are given a specific date (September 1, 520 B.C.) for the events that are to follow.
 The prophet's name means "my holiday" and he is sent to the political and religious leaders in Jerusalem.